teacherseatdocs/teacherseat-adminstrator-panel/concepts/systems-and-subsystems.md

 A System is a collection of features (subsystems) that logically define a specific service offering based on a business or technical domain.

+> The term service and system are interchangable and in some cases we'll use the the word service

 Examples of notable systems:
 - Identity and Access Management
 - Student Management